arosecra/brooke/README.md

 	- generate webp thumbnails for movies
 	- try other ocr
 		- perhaps we can compare ocr results?
+	- consider moving ocr results to separate file
+		- easier startup of pipeline
+		- easier to update the ocr files in an editor (not also writing the whole set of images)
+		- also consider moving thumbs to another file
+			- will no longer have to worry about .thumbnails folder in the main cbt

 - ui:
 	- synthesize an unassigned category

+	- prune leaf nodes with no item file

 	- add full screen progress overlay for adding collection
 		- show top level folder being processed